x402nano

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema covers 100% of the parameter with a description, so the baseline is 3.
-The description adds no additional meaning beyond the schema.
+Schema description coverage is 100% (slug has a clear description), so the baseline is 3.
+The tool description adds no additional meaning about the slug parameter beyond what the schema already provides.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.